Kiioraa/Retirement-Haven/README.md

 This project is in accordance with the N30days learning program, organized by Mr. Olanrewaju Oyinbooke, a Senior Cloud Advocate at Microsoft.
-The program took place in June 2022.
+The program was documented in June 2022.

 This file comprises of 2 tabs which are:
 - Retirement Analysis Dashboard